How to automate CRM deal management

-With SendPulse, you can create an automation for creating a deal or changing a deal stage in CRM, for example, from "New" to "In Progress."
+With SendPulse, you can create an automation for creating a deal or changing a deal stage in CRM, for example, from New

 Process customer data using various elements, and inform your customers about changes in the deal stage through different communication channels — email, SMS, web push, Viber, Instagram, Telegram, Facebook, or WhatsApp.